codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 Migration File Names
 ********************

+A migration file name is made up of a timestamp prefix, an underscore (``_``), and a descriptive name (classname).

+* 2024-09-08-013653_AddBlogTable.php

-Each Migration is run in numeric order forward or backwards depending on the method taken.
-Each migration is numbered using the timestamp when the migration was created, in **YYYY-MM-DD-HHIISS** format (e.g., **2012-10-31-100537**).
-This helps prevent numbering conflicts when working in a team environment.
+Each migration is numbered using the timestamp (**2024-09-08-013653**) when the migration was created, in **YYYY-MM-DD-HHIISS** format.

+The descriptive name (**AddBlogTable**) for the migration is a classname in PHP.
+So you must name a valid classname.

-Prefix your migration files with the migration number followed by an underscore and a descriptive name for the migration.
-The year, month, and date can be separated from each other by dashes, underscores, or not at all.
+The year, month, date, and time in a prefix can be separated from each other by dashes (``-``), underscores (``_``), or not at all.
 For example:

 * 2012-10-31-100538_AlterBlogTrackViews.php
 * 2012_10_31_100539_AlterBlogAddTranslations.php
 * 20121031100537_AddBlog.php

+Each Migration is run in numeric order forward or backwards depending on the method taken.
+This helps prevent numbering conflicts when working in a team environment.

 ******************
 Create a Migration